Yehoash Raphael, Kresge Hearing Research Institute, University of Michigan

 Today, about a dozen laboratories in the United States are working on ways to translate to humans what we already know about hair cell regeneration in chickens.
 One approach is to stimulate existing stem-like cells in the human inner ear to regenerate hair cells, by delivering molecules that stimulate new hair cell production.
 Studies in animals that spontaneously regenerate hair cells, such as birds and fish, are unveiling important molecules needed to reach this goal.

 A second approach is to transplant stem-like cells into the damaged ear that can give rise to new hair cells.
 Different labs are working on different pieces of the puzzle; some are working on gene therapies, some are working on stem cell therapies, and others are working on possible ways to integrate both approaches.
 When these labs are successful at solving the puzzle of regeneration, there will be - for the first time ever - a biological cure for hearing loss.
+Roughly 90 percent of tinnitus cases occur with an underlying hearing loss.
+Hence, a cure for hearing loss could also equal a cure for tinnitus.

 And Hearing Health Foundation is at the center of this important work.
 Please click here to donate now.